BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Also, there's the idea that "you can't be in it without getting it on you".
-    If you spend time in a smoke-filled room, you'll smell like smoke.
+    If you spend time in a smokey room, you'll smell like smoke.
 </p>

 <p>